Gold Coast Low Self-Esteem Counselling Services

 - Often focusing on negatives and ignoring any positives in your life, or turning positives in your life into negatives.

-- Being unable to accept any positive comments or compliments; brushing them away and trying to change the subject immediately, or thinking the person is only giving the compliment to make you feel better.
+- Being unable to accept any positive comments or compliments.
+Instead brushing them away and trying to change the subject immediately, or thinking the person is only giving the compliment to make you feel better.

 - Perfectionism – holding unrealistic expectations of yourself and never being able to live up to them.